Tony Canzoneri: Early life

 Canzoneri fit the mould of the typical American boxer of the era: He could box up to three or four times in one month and up to 24 or 25 times in one year, and he would seldom fight outside New York City, considered to be boxing's mecca at the time.
 Of his first 38 bouts, only one was fought west of New York City, and was in New Jersey.
+His first professional fight and win was against Jack Gardner in July 27, 1925.
+Canzoneri claimed he got the first knockout scored in the new Madison Square Garden in a bout against Danny Terris on December 23 of the same year.

 Professional career

 Two-division world champion

 Canzoneri won his first title, the World Featherweight title, with a 15-round decision over Benny Bass on February 10, 1928.
 He defended the title once and then went up in weight and challenged World Lightweight Champion Sammy Mandell, losing by a decision in ten rounds.
 In 1930, Mandell was knocked out in the first round by Al Singer and lost his title and Canzoneri, who had already beaten Singer by a ten-round decision before, challenged Singer for the title on November 14, 1930, knocking him out in the first round to become a two division world champion.
 In defeat, Singer made history by becoming the first man, and only man up until John Mugabi, to both win and lose the title by knockout in the first round.